 4. Room for Error

 Usually, honeymoons happen once, piling pressure for them to be perfect.
-Apart from picking the ideal location, couples agree on the hotel, holiday duration, and trip activities.
+Couples agree on the hotel, holiday duration, and trip activities apart from picking the ideal location.
 However, you’re enjoying your partner’s company during a minimoon, meaning you don’t have to worry about perfection.

 The idea is to celebrate relationship milestones while coping with your big day’s pressure.
 Consider a minimoon as a honeymoon preview.
 Even if you don’t get it right with the minimoon, you can still plan a better holiday in the future.

 Planning Minimoon Trips

 A minimoon may be short, but it could turn into a disaster without proper planning.
 Here’s how to make your minimoon stress-free.